jruby/jruby-rack/README.md

    buffer, see also `jruby.rack.request.size.maximum.bytes` bellow.
 - `jruby.rack.request.size.maximum.bytes`: The maximum size for the request in memory buffer, if the body is larger than this it gets spooled to a tempfile.
+- `jruby.rack.response.dechunk`: Set to false to turn off response dechunking (Rails since 3.1 chunks response on `render stream: true`), it's on by default as frameworks such as Rails might use `Rack::Chunked::Body` as a Rack response body but since most servlet containers perform dechunking automatically things might end double-chunked in such cases.
 - `jruby.rack.filter.adds.html`:
   **deprecated** use `addsHtmlToPathInfo` filter config init parameter.
   The default behavior for Rails and many other Ruby applications is to add an